Malesche/bib-kram/README.md

 # bib-kram

-We want to interact with overdrive library data
+We want to interact with overdrive library data (or something to organize books)